Month 5, Week 1

 - Though some teething babies develop mild fevers, a temperature above 101 degrees Fahrenheit may indicate something else.
 Ask your pediatrician.

 - Solid rubber teething rings are safer than liquid-filled ones.
 To offer cool relief, place in the fridge; frozen teethers can cause injuries.
 If you're concerned about the plastic chemical BPA, read labels carefully).
 You could also try wetting the corner of a washcloth and placing it in the freezer.
 Allow baby to chew on it.
 Stay away from frozen waffles or bagels, which are choking hazards.

 - Don't stop breastfeeding when your baby's teeth come in; babies can't bite while suckling.
-If your baby nips when finished, discourage future incidents by firmly saying “no” and taking away the breast.
+If your baby nips your breast when finished, discourage future incidents by firmly saying “no” and taking away the breast.

 - After your baby has teeth, clean them regularly with a washcloth or baby toothbrush.
 If you use toothpaste, make sure it doesn't contain any flouride.

 Your Baby's Development This Week